menvuthy/Vuthy/_graph/side-by-side-bar-chart.md

     title: "Figure 2: Side-by-side bar chart."
 ---

-Here I will show how to plot Three Stacked Line Graph with the code in Python Jupiter Notebook.
+Here I will show how to plot Side-by-side Stacked Line Graph with the code in Python Jupiter Notebook.

 ## 1. Data Table